16EAGLE/getSpatialData/README.md

 ## Example

-The following code represents a working chain for querrying, filtering, previewing and downloading Sentinel-2 data wihtin R. This can be also done for Sentinel-1 or -3.
+The following code represents a working chain for querying, filtering, previewing and downloading Sentinel-2 data within R. This can be also done for Sentinel-1 or -3.

 ```
 ## Requirements: A Python installation (not Anaconda).
 If not recognized properly, use set_python().